This is such a beautiful and evocative painting from Sandys.

 Benefit from personalized (experienced) mentoring & insight …

-For ‘graceful communication’ and ‘harmonious relating’ consultation, or for a reminder of your own Beauty Way of Relating (and other Venusian) gifts and opportunities, see the current Reader & Client Appreciation specials or other consultation offerings:
+For ‘graceful communication’ and ‘harmonious relating’ consultation, or for a reminder of your own Beauty Way of Relating (and other Venusian) gifts and opportunities, see the current Reader & Client Appreciation and other consultation offerings:

 If you’ve found regular inspiration … or a super-handy dose of it … in this and other Sophia’s Children articles and offerings, consider supporting the work with a gift.
 Even wee amounts add up to a big help in keeping the labor of Love flowing.